Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond: Method

 To avoid the daunting task of estimating infinitely many nuisances, we will instead attempt to target the following alternative oracle estimating equation

-Although \cref{eq: part-equation} appears very similar to \cref{eq: full-equation}, it only involves $\tnua(Z, \theta_1)$ at the \emph{single} value $\theta_1=\tth_1$, as opposed to the infinitely many possible values for $\theta_1$.
-In other words, among the whole family of nuisances $H_1$, \textit{only} $\tnua(Z, \tth_1)\in H_1$ is relevant for \cref{eq: part-equation}.
-This formulation considerably reduces the need of nuisance estimation: now we only need to estimate $\tnua(Z, \tth_1)$ and $\tnub(Z)$, both functions \emph{only} of $Z$.
+Although \cref{eq: part-equation} appears very similar to \cref{eq: full-equation}, it only involves $\tnua(Z; \theta_1)$ at the \emph{single} value $\theta_1=\tth_1$, as opposed to the infinitely many possible values for $\theta_1$.
+In other words, among the whole family of nuisances $H_1$, \textit{only} $\tnua(Z; \tth_1)\in H_1$ is relevant for \cref{eq: part-equation}.
+This formulation considerably reduces the need of nuisance estimation: now we only need to estimate $\tnua(Z; \tth_1)$ and $\tnub(Z)$, both functions \emph{only} of $Z$.

-The (infeasible) estimators that solve each of \cref{eq: full-equation,eq: part-equation} have the same leading asymptotic behavior as long as the respective associated Jacobian matrices coincide, as posited by the following assumption, which we will show often holds for many applications and in particular holds for the setting of estimating equations with incomplete data presented in \cref{sec: estimating equation example}.
+The (infeasible) estimators that solve each of \cref{eq: full-equation,eq: part-equation} have the same leading asymptotic behavior as long as the respective associated Jacobian matrices coincide, as posited by the following assumption. \begin{assumption}[Invariant Jacobian] $\partial_{\theta^\top}\{\hP\left[\psi(Z; {\theta}, \tnua(Z; \theta_1^*), \tnub(Z))\right]\}\vert_{\theta = \tth} = J^*$. \end{assumption} In \cref{sec: jacobian}, we provide a general sufficient condition for \cref{assump: jacob} in terms of a Fr\'echet-differentiation variant of the Neyman orthogonality condition (\cref{assump: identification} condition \ref{assump: identification: orthogoanlity}).
+But it is easy to directly show that this invariant Jacobian assumption holds for estimating equations with incomplete data presented in \cref{sec: estimating equation example}.
+In particular, the estimating equation $\psi$ in \cref{eq: est-eq-causal} satisfies that

-\begin{assumption}[Invariant Jacobian] \end{assumption} In the following proposition, we show that the critical \cref{assump: jacob} enabling this handy reformulation can be guaranteed by an orthogonality condition in terms of Fr\'echet derivatives.